omarr321/Survival-Inc/ProgressUpdates.md

 * The idea is to follow an inheritance model for physical entities in the game.
 This can include anything from the player to natural resources.
 For example, most physical objects in game inherit the Entity class.
 This will contain variables needed for rendering and game mechanics such as position and color.
 The player can also inherit this as it's also a physical thing that can be rendered.

 ### What will you do this week?
-* We want to make a UML that uses most of the concepts we've learned in CS2 but works with our game and can make the integration process smooth.
-*

 * We ended up making the map structure.
 But decided to set position based on indexes of a 2d map array and store only color objects that would define a tile.
 This may pose a challange as it's not a good practice to use indexes as changable values.